-When shopping for health insurance, there are some terms you will need to know in order to find the right plan for you.
+Before you get health insurance, there are some terms you should know to help find the right plan for you.

-Deductible.
-Your deductible is the amount you may be asked to pay yourself each year before your insurance begins paying its share of your medical bills.
+Deductible: A deductible is the amount you pay each year before your insurance begins paying its share of your medical bills.
 For example, if you have a $2,000 deductible on your policy, you pay $2,000 toward any medical costs before your plan contributes.
-Your plan may cover some services and devices before your deductible is met.
+Your plan may cover some services and devices before your deductible is met.15

-Copayment.
-A copayment or “copay” is a form of cost-sharing in which you pay a portion of your bill and your insurance provider pays the rest.
+Copayment: A copayment (or copay) is a set fee you pay for services.
 For example, if you have a $25 copay for a doctor’s visit, you pay $25 to see your doctor and your insurance provider pays the rest.
-Copays can be utilized for office visits, hospitalization, prescription drugs, and more.
+The amount you pay can vary depending on the service.16

-Out-of-pocket maximum.
-Your out-of-pocket maximum is the most your plan will allow you to pay out of your own pocket in annual medical expenses.
-Costs such as deductibles, co-payments, and coinsurance are all considered out-of-pocket expenses.
-Once you reach this limit, your insurance provider will pay for the rest of covered expenses.
+Out-of-pocket maximum: Your out-of-pocket maximum is the most you’ll pay for covered services in a calendar year.
+Costs such as deductibles and coinsurance could be considered out-of-pocket expenses.
+Once you reach this limit, your insurance provider will pay for the rest of your covered expenses.18

 Tips for Buying Health Insurance

-What kind of plan do you want?
+- What kind of plan do you want?
 Would you prefer the flexibility of a PPO?
-The family doctor feel of an HMO?
-Remember, personal preference plays a pivotal role in choosing a health insurance plan.
+Would you like more directed care from an HMO?
+Personal preference plays a pivotal role in choosing a health insurance plan.